NEO-Research-Group/OpenTripPlanner/README.md

 ### Bike lanes

 There are two endpoints related to the addition of new bike lanes:
 * `/otp/routers/default/transitchange/addCycleway` (POST): this endpoint allows the user to add new bike lanes in the graph.
 The body of the request is a JSON object with three fields: `osmNodeIds`, `bothways`, and `osmTags`.
 The lane is specified by providing in `osmNodeIds` a list of IDs of consecutive nodes in the graph.
+These IDs can be obtained from the vector tile layer described in the next section.
 The field `bothways` is a Boolean value that indicates if the bike lanes will be one-way (`true`) or two-way (`false`).
 Finaly, the `osmTags` identify the kind of bike lane.
 It is possible to provide several key-value pairs identifying the kind of highway.
 The details about the meaning of these key-value pairs can be found in the official [OpenStreetMap documentation](https://wiki.openstreetmap.org/wiki/Highways).
 For example, a dedicated bike lane has key-value pair `highway=cycleway`.
 A request example for this endpoint is:
 ```
 curl --location 'http://localhost:8080/otp/routers/default/transitchange/addCycleway' \
 --header 'Content-Type: application/json' \